-Rental properties are loved by the FI community because for a small down payment there is the potential to immediately generate cashflow and many people in our community have beaten the game using this strategy.
+Rental properties are loved by the FI community because for a small down payment there is the potential to immediately generate cash flow and many people in our community have beaten the game using this strategy.
 This strategy is put into overdrive when you stack with a concept like house hacking that we discussed earlier.

-Side hustles are a perfect fit for those pursuing financial independence.
+Side hustles are a perfect fit for those pursuing Financial Independence.
 Anything you do to make money outside of your regular job counts as a side hustle.

-Before you reach FI side hustles increase your income, which you can use to increase your savings rate.
-Then if you plan on continuing your side hustle after you reach FI it reduces the expenses your nest egg needs to cover, which allows you to need less, therefore reaching financial independence sooner.
+Before you reach FI, side hustles increase your income, which you can use to increase your savings rate.
+Then if you plan on continuing your side hustle after you reach FI it reduces the expenses your nest egg needs to cover, which allows you to need less, therefore reaching Financial Independence sooner.

-For example, lets say you earning $60,000 and living on $30,000.
+For example, let’s say you are earning $60,000 and living on $30,000.
 To have 25x your expenses you would need to save $750,000 to reach FI.
 This would take just under 13 years to accumulate (assuming a 10% return).
 However, if you start a fun little side hustle that earns $1,000 per month your numbers will change dramatically.

 If you don’t plan on continuing your side hustle after FI you will still need the full $750,000.
-But that extra $1,000 a month into savings takes two years off your FI journey.
+But that extra $1,000 a month into savings would take two years off your FI journey.
 However, if you truly enjoy your side hustle and plan to continue it after FI, this reduces the expenses you need to cover to $18,000 per year.
 Which means you only need to save $450,000, and you will be able to reach FI in just over seven years.

 In this example, a side hustle cut the Financial Independence journey almost in half!